PHT-Medic/service-deployment/elastic/README.md

 $ docker-compose up
 ```

-*:information_source: You can also run all services in the background (detached mode) by appending the `-d` flag to the
+You can also run all services in the background (detached mode) by appending the `-d` flag to the
-above command.*
+above command.

 Give Kibana about a minute to initialize, then access the Kibana web UI by opening ```http://<ip-adress>:<kibana-port>``` in a web
 browser and use the specified credentials in your `.env` file to log in.